It’s all about sharing what we learn.

 Workshop: A low-stimulation virtual workshop.

-90-minute digital workshop exploring one habit.
+90-minute digital workshop exploring the removal of one habit.
 Includes presentation, meditation, writing prompts, and reflection.
-This is presented live to a limited group of attendees and can then be saved/posted for future engagement.
+This is presented live to a limited group of attendees and can be saved/posted for future engagement.

 Available for interviews and panels.

-Corresponding work: On Being Ill + The Me Without
+Corresponding work: On Being Ill, The Me Without, Love Bites Radio

 Past collaborations include: The International Festival of Arts & Ideas, Death Over Dinner, Strand Bookstore, Suffering the Silence, The Action Network, Tech Bites podcast, The No Text Weekend, Love & Life with Dr. Karin podcast, Chronically Well with Callie Dixon podcast, The Lonely Hour podcast, Racked article.